christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 There exists multiple languages into which a logical formula can be expressed or compiled, with some of them with appealing or simplifying characteristics (satisfiability, determinism, decomposability, polytime satisfiabily, polytime counting...).

-The evaluation of the models are performed on 2 datasets:
+The evaluation of the representations are performed on 2 datasets:

 - a synthetic dataset of logical formulas